pyflosic/fodMC/examples/README.md

 #### run.sh

-- bash script for exection of the fodMC
+- bash script for execution of the fodMC

 Usage
 ```bash